 What is PTSD?

-Post Traumatic Stress Disorder is a psychiatric condition in which a person who has gone through a trauma relives the event in their mind on an ongoing basis.
+Post Traumatic Stress Disorder (PTSD) is a psychiatric condition in which a person who has gone through a trauma relives the event in their mind on an ongoing basis.
 As a result of reliving the traumatic event, their body responds as if the incident is occurring all over again.
-These traumatic events could include warfare, natural disasters, car accidents, or physical abuse.
+These traumatic events could include warfare, natural disasters, car accidents, or physical use.
 PTSD can last for months or even years.
 Without proper PTSD treatment, the condition can have devastating effects on virtually all aspects of a person’s life.

 Signs of PTSD